How to Record a Live Stream – Everything You Need to Know in 2025

 Now, let’s look at how to record a stream on Dacast, a professional online video platform.

-Our live stream recording tool lets you easily record live streams and automatically upload them to your on-demand video library.
+Our live stream recording tool lets you easily record live streams and automatically upload them to your on-demand video library – making it simple to generate VOD from live stream recording with no extra steps.

 To use this feature, you’ll need a Dacast account.
-Once you set that up, turning on the live stream recording feature is easy.
+Once you set that up, turning on the live stream recording feature takes just a few clicks.

 Here’s how to activate the live-stream recording feature on Dacast: